Curve

 There are

 many ways to curve generate a telescope mirror.
-Each method is performed to
+Each method is performed to make

-is the correct depth and the mirror and tool move over each other in spherical
+correct depth and the mirror and tool move over each other in spherical

 contact.
 Also, when you are in spherical contact the bubbles and material will